Utility Rates, Deposits & Other Charges

 Review and understand your utility rates billed by the City of Raleigh.

-New Water and Waste Water (Sewer) Infrastructure Replacement Charges have been adopted to help fund replacement of aging infrastructure of the Water Distribution and Waste Water systems.
-The new charges will be billed to all utilities customers serviced and billed by the City of Raleigh.
+Waste and Waste Water (Sewer) Infrastructure Replacement Charge has increased for all meter sizes.
+This charge helps to fund replacement of aging infrastructure.
+The new charges will be billed to utilities customers serviced by the City of Raleigh.

-On June 9, 2014, Raleigh's City Council adopted the official schedule of rates, charges and rents for water, sewer and reuse water utility billed on or after July 1, 2014 regardless of the date of delivery of service, for the Raleigh, Garner and Rolesville service delivery areas.
-(Ordinance No. 2014-317)
+On June 9, 2015, Raleigh's City Council adopted the official schedule of rates, charges and rents for water, sewer and reuse water utility billed on or after July 1, 2015 regardless of the date of delivery of service, for the Raleigh, Garner, Rolesville and Wake Forest service delivery areas.
+(Ordinance No. 2015-452)

 Knightdale, Wendell, Zebulon